zephyrproject-rtos/zephyr/samples/bluetooth/encrypted_advertising/README.rst

 ************

 * Two boards with Bluetooth Low Energy support
-* Two boards with a push button connected via a GPIO pin, see :zephyr:code-sample:`button-sample` for more details
+* Two boards with a push button connected via a GPIO pin, see the :zephyr:code-sample:`button` sample for more details

 Building and Running
 ********************